 Mafs organizes and saves content on a disk as directories and files, just like any other filesystem.

 The unit of storage is a logical block (not physical sector) of data.
 Disk space is split into blocks of 512 bytes.
-A directory entry uses 2 blocks (1KiB) and a data block could use upto 2048 blocks (1MiB).
+A directory entry uses a block and a data block could use upto 2048 blocks (1MiB).